phrazzld/feedingtube/README.md

 ```
 I've programmed feedingtube's SMTP email server configurations to be Gmail specific in `app.py`, but feel free to change those settings and use a different service.
 If you need Flickr API credentials, you can get them [here](https://www.flickr.com/services/apps/create/apply).

-Open three terminal windows and run the following commands:
+Open three terminal windows and run the commands below.
+You will need to be in your virtual environment to start your Celery worker and the feedingtube local server, but not Redis.
+To get out of your virtual environment, just run `deactivate`.

 (terminal 1) `./run-redis.sh`